Debugging Events Webhook

-When an error or warning takes places on your Twilio account, this event is published into Twilio's Debugging System.
+When an error or warning takes place on your Twilio account, this event is published into Twilio's Debugging System.
 This is the system that powers the Monitor Alerts API, Alert Triggers and the Console Debugger.

-If the Console Debugger webhook is configured, Twilio will make an HTTP POST request debugging events as they occur.
+request for debugging events as they occur.
 Below is an overview of the parameters passed.

 Twilio can send your web application an HTTP request when certain events happen, such as an incoming text message to one of your Twilio phone numbers.
 These requests are called webhooks, or status callbacks.
 For more, check out our guide to Getting Started with Twilio Webhooks.
 Find other webhook pages, such as a security guide and an FAQ in the Webhooks section of the docs.